matloff/imagefraud/README.md

+# Update 8/7/2022 DL Codes will be added to robinyancey/imagefraud2
 # imagefraud Directories:

 RLRNpar folder: This is code uses a chroma-based method of feature analysis using Run Length Run Number (RLRN) endcoding.
 It trains a GLM model  based on this feature array from a user input of an entire database of images.
 (For example, when trained with only 220 images it will then be able to detect whether an input image is has any type of image fraud or not with 97% accuracy.) (see README with subdirectory for more information)